Clay-Ferguson/quantizr/distro/README.md

 The only prerequisite is that you need to have `docker` and `docker-compose` installed.

-NOTE: You should edit the password in `secrets.sh`, before your first run, because that password will become your `admin` user password which you can use to login as the `admin` user.
-This same password will be securing your MongoDB instance and will also be the admin password for the Web App.
+NOTE: You should edit the password in `secrets.sh`, before your first run, because that password will become your `admin` user password which you can use to login as the `admin` user, and will also be the password securing your MongoDB instance.

 ### Linux Commands